-And somebody says, for Stephen, for non regulated professions, you might be able to say what you like, but I have a feeling it's different for osteopaths and chiropractors, because the general counsel's might go for it.
+And somebody says, for Steven, for non-regulated professions, you might be able to say what you like, but I have a feeling it's different for osteopaths and chiropractors, because the General Council might go for us.
 Just think you need to be careful when you advise people to do and that's signed CX.
-So that's come from my wife, who keeps me in track on track a lot of the time and in check.
+So that's come from my wife, who keeps me on track a lot of the time and in check.

 We have a lot in common.

-I still stand by what I say, you know, when you are advertising, it's the ASC and ESA and the cap, who dictate what we're allowed to say, and they dictate what grounds you must have to say something different.
-And if you're advertising is wrong, the first port of call for a complainant has to be to the HSA.
-And it's only if you disobey the HSA, they should then go to the general counsel's complaint.
-I'll probably I'm going to France tomorrow to see my wife and I suspect we will have a long conversation about this.
-She'll tell me what, I think you've done it now.
-Dominic says Does my fantastic guest speaker mic offer any courses?
+I still stand by what I say, you know, when you are advertising, it's the ASA and the CAP, who dictate what we're allowed to say, and they dictate what grounds you must have to say something different.
+And if your advertising is wrong, the first port of call for a complainant has to be to the ASA.
+And it's only if you disobey the ASA, that they should then go to the General Council for a complaint.
+I'm going to France tomorrow to see my wife and I suspect we will have a long conversation about this.
+She'll tell me what I think.

-Do you know you don't?
+You've done it now.

+Dominic says, does my fantastic guest speaker Mike offer any courses?
+Do you?

 Yes.
 Yeah, yeah.
-So so the two sides is I'm actually going to be I'm in France in November teaching and yet we'll be teaching it I've got some some online stuff that's coming out now on my online platforms.
-And that's and yeah.
+So I'm actually going to be, I'm in France in November teaching and yeah, we'll be teaching out here.
+I've got some some online stuff that's coming out now on my online platforms.
+And yeah.

-One here that you may well be aware of is Felicity says There's recently been an osteopathic cuties trial for colic results and it'll be published soon Yes, yes.
-I'm looking so so forward to that coming out.
-It's I've got I've I do a podcast with with an Australian friend of mine we we've been looking at this we're about to do an episode on it.
+One here, you may well be aware of is, Felicity says, there's recently been an osteopathic Cuties Trial for colic results, and it'll be published soon.

+Yes, yes.
+I'm looking so, so forward to that coming out.
+I do a podcast with an Australian friend of mine, we've been looking at this, we're about to do an episode on it.
 It looks huge.
-It looks like it put a lot of time into this a lot of effort into it and it looks like it's gonna come out come out really nicely.
-I'm glad you look into that Felicity great.
+It looks like they've put a lot of time into this, a lot of effort into it and it looks like it's gonna come out really nicely.
+I'm glad you look into that Felicity, great.

-I think it's absolutely wonderful but it gets to me is that calling it cuties?
-I don't know, people spent too long trying to find appropriate acronyms working a little bit in academia.
-Now in teaching a little bit on this course at the moment.
-I just it this is academics, it's what they do.
-Yeah, they've got I mean, they've got it, they're doing it, that's the main thing.
-They've got the each trial for the for for solid foods, they're the, you know, they'll do anything.
+I think it's absolutely wonderful, gets to me is that calling it Cuties.
+I don't know, people spent too long trying to find appropriate acronyms.

+Working a little bit in academia now and teaching a little bit on this course at the moment, this is academics, it's what they do.

+They're doing it, that's the main thing.

+They've got the EAT trial for solid foods, you know, they'll do anything.